asyncapi/website/pages/blog/asyncapi-say-hi-to-triggermesh.md

   caption="The main components of TriggerMesh"
 />

 The project includes a [prototype parser](https://github.com/triggermesh/tutorials/blob/main/asyncAPI/parser.js) built with AsyncAPI's [js-parser](https://github.com/asyncapi/parser-js).
-It parses the [provided AsyncAPI definition](https://github.com/triggermesh/tutorials/blob/main/asyncAPI/asyncapi.yaml) and generates `tmctl` CLI commands that create TriggerMesh event sources that will ingest events from the various channels into a TriggerMesh broker for further processing.
-You could of course write the `tmctl` commands manually too, but this parser shows how a well-documented AsyncAPI definition can be used alongside TriggerMesh.
+It parses the [provided AsyncAPI definition](https://github.com/triggermesh/tutorials/blob/main/asyncAPI/asyncapi.yaml) and generates `tmctl` CLI commands that create TriggerMesh event sources that ingest events from various channels into a TriggerMesh broker for further processing.
+You could write the `tmctl` commands manually too, but this parser shows how a well-documented AsyncAPI definition can be used alongside TriggerMesh.

 The following schema illustrates what we'll build in this tutorial.